timheilman/latin/README.md

 exclusively on small parts of this mammoth at a time.

-Alternately, you could search this deck in the browser for chapters you'd like to study first, and suspend (or deleting) all the notes except those, unsuspending chapters worth of cards as you go.
+Alternately, you could search this deck in the browser for chapters you'd like to study first, and suspend (or delete) all the notes except those, unsuspending chapters worth of cards as you go.
 Regardless of the path you choose to restrict notes to particular chapters, the imperative from the Anki software package that deck